Azure/onboarding-guidance/PowerShell/Governance/L2-LockBasedResourceManagment.md

 # Abstract

-During this module, you will learn ...
+During this module, you will learn how to use locks to prevent other users in your organization from accidentally deleting or modifying critical resources.

 # Learning objectives
 After completing the exercises in this module, you will be able to:
-* 1
-* 2
-* 3
+* Lock resources with Azure Resource Manager
+* You can set locks at resource, resource group, or subscription
+* Creating a lock with Azure PowerShell
+* Putting a Lock on a subscription Level
+* Putting a Lock on a Resource Group
+* Putting a Lock on Resource Level

 # Prerequisite
 * Completion of [Module on Storage](https://github.com/Azure/onboarding-guidance/tree/master/windows/Module%20I)